Provable Anytime Ensemble Sampling Algorithms in Nonlinear Contextual Bandits: Theoretical Analysis

 \begin{assumption} [$M$-Self-concordant] The link function $\mu (\cdot)$ is $M$-self-concordant with a constant $M>0$ known to the agent: $|\ddot{\mu}(u)| \leq M \dot{\mu}(u), \forall u \in \mathbb{R}$. \end{assumption}

-\begin{remark} We adopt the $M$-self-concordant assumption as a mild, notation-simplifying condition for exponential family models.
-In fact, for common reward distributions (Gaussian, exponential, Poisson, and Beta), it have been shown that \Cref{assum:M_self_concordant} automatically holds \citep[Table 3.1]{liu2023glm}.
-This assumption is used to get an upper bound on $H(\theta;\mathcal{D}_t)$ in terms of $Q(\theta,\theta^{\prime}; \mathcal{D}_t)$ (\Cref{lem:bounds_of_alpha,lem:upper_bound_of_H}).
-This assumption has also been used in \citet[Theorem 2]{janz2024exploration}. \end{remark}
+\begin{remark}[\icml{$M$-self-concordant assumption}] We adopt the $M$-self-concordant assumption as a mild, notation-simplifying condition for exponential family models.
+In fact, for common reward distributions (Gaussian, exponential, Poisson, and Beta), it have been shown that \Cref{assum:M_self_concordant} automatically holds \citep[Table 3.1]{liu2023glm}. {This assumption is mainly used to bridge $\dot{\mu}(X^{\top}\theta)$ and $\dot{\mu}(X^{\top}\theta')$ for $(\theta, \theta')$ pairs, which is crucial in our theoretical analysis.} This assumption has also been used by \citet[Theorem 2]{janz2024exploration}. \end{remark}

 \begin{remark}[Removal of the regularity assumption] We use $\lambda$-regularized negative log-likelihood in \eqref{equ:regularized_negative_log_likelihood}.
 This is used to remove the additional regularity assumptions in existing papers \citep{li2017provably, kveton2020randomized}: (i) there exists a constant $\sigma_0>0$ such that $\lambda_{\min }\big(\mathbb{E}[\frac{1}{K} \sum_{a \in[K]} X_{t, a} X_{t, a}^{\prime}]\big) \geq \sigma_0^2$ for all $t$, and (ii) arm context vectors $\{X_{t, a} | a \in[K]\} \subset \mathbb{R}^d$ are i.i.d. drawn.
 These two assumptions are usually used to guarantee $V_t$ is invertible.
 By deploying the $\lambda$-regularized negative log-likelihood in \eqref{equ:regularized_negative_log_likelihood}, our analysis does not require these assumptions. \end{remark}